-The satellite rainfall estimation shows that there was an Overestimate over south Ethiopia and south Oromia regions.
-On the other hand, moderate to slight underestimate was observed over south-west Ethiopia, Gambella, western Oromia, most part of Benishangul Gumuz, Amhara and pocket areas of Afar regions.
+The satellite rainfall estimation shows that there was a moderate to slight Overestimate was observed over most part of south Ethiopia, Sidama, few areas of Central Ethiopia and western Oromia regions.
+On the other hand, slight underestimate was observed over South-west Ethiopia, western, central and south Oromia, most part of Benishangul Gumuz, eastern Amhara, some part of Gambella and pocket areas of Afar regions.
 There is no significant difference on the rest parts of the country, it shows the same pattern as compared with the Actual.